ChromaticPanic/CGC_Grain_Outcome_Predictions/README.md

 <br>

 ### Accessing the system with VSCode
-1. Install Rmote - SSH extension
+1. Install Remote - SSH extension
 2. In the bottom left corner click on open a remote window
 3. Click to connect to host
 4. Enter aviary information in and follow prompts